jmrphy/media_civil_war/media_civil_war.md

 ===============================================

-Based on the implications of the previous section, this research note advances a crucially modified theory of the relationship between mass media technology and civil war: while high levels of mass media density should indeed decrease the likelihood of civil war by increasing state power and deterring insurgents, for this very reason the *introduction and early growth* of mass media density within a country should *increase* rather than decrease the likelihood of civil war.
-Precisely because a capacity for mass communications increases state power and becomes a robust deterrent against insurgents, but low levels of mass media density do not yet constitute that power, year-to-year increases in mass media density up to a certain threshold should be positively associated with civil war onset.[^4] It is only beyond that threshold that Warren's finding of a negative relationship between mass media density and civil war should hold.
+Based on the implications of the previous section, this research note advances a modified theory of the relationship between mass media technology and civil war: while high levels of mass media density should indeed decrease the likelihood of civil war by increasing state power and deterring insurgents, for this very reason the *introduction and early growth* of mass media density within a country should *increase* rather than decrease the likelihood of civil war.
+Precisely because a capacity for mass communications increases state power and becomes a robust deterrent against insurgents, but low levels of mass media density do not yet constitute that power, year-to-year increases in mass media density up to a certain threshold should be positively associated with civil war onset.[^5] It is only beyond that threshold that Warren's finding of a negative relationship between mass media density and civil war should hold.

 To test whether this modified theory is preferable to Warren's attractively parsimonious theory, I pursue a strategy of increasing